kuriadn/fbs/docs/TEST_COVERAGE_SUMMARY.md

 - **Maintainability:** Changes can be safely made
 - **Documentation:** Tests serve as usage examples

-The FBS App is now **production-ready** with a robust testing foundation that will catch issues before they reach production environments.
+The **FBS Ecosystem is now production-ready** with a robust testing foundation that will catch issues before they reach production environments.